wendy-ha18/RSP2023/README.md

                 2. The current node must be one of the ancestors of the newly inserted node.
 Update the height of the current node.
                 3. Get the balance factor (left subtree height – right subtree height) of the current node.
                     - If the balance factor is greater than 1, then the current node is unbalanced and we are either in the Left Left case or left Right case.
 To check whether it is left left case or not, compare the newly inserted key with the key in the left subtree root.
                     - If the balance factor is less than -1, then the current node is unbalanced and we are either in the Right Right case or Right-Left case.
 To check whether it is the Right Right case or not, compare the newly inserted key with the key in the right subtree root.
+             - Big O:
+                - Time: Insert, delete: O(logn), n is the number of nodes.
+                - Space: O(n)
             - Re-balance:
                 - z be the first unbalanced node, y be the child of z that comes on the path from w to z and x be the grandchild of z that comes on the path from w to z.
 ```